Editorial Policy, Publication Ethics, and Complete Instructions for Authors

 - Other disclosures: List any potential conflicts of interests for author(s) of this manuscript that fit

 - Ethical approval: For manuscripts involving studies or evaluations of human participants, either (1) state that ethical approval has been granted (or waived) for studies involving human subjects, provide the name of the reviewing body, and include the date and reference number; or (2) indicate "Not applicable."
 Please note that program descriptions that include an evaluative component may require ethical approval or exemption from the authors' IRB(s).
 For more information, review Ethical Approval for Studies Involving Human Participants and see the journal's

 - Previous presentations: Report previous presentation of materials in a different form, such as at a conference, with date(s) and location(s), or indicate "None."

 SDC items must be numbered and cited consecutively in the text of the submitted manuscript.
-Citations should include the type of material submitted (Audio, Figure, Table, etc.), and provide a description of the supplemental content.
-All descriptive text should be included in the call-out as it will not appear elsewhere in the article.
+Regardless of their structure, all SDC items should be called Supplemental Digital Appendices.
+Citations in the text should use the full name of the item including the sequential list number (e.g., Supplemental Digital Appendix 1, Supplemental Digital Appendix 2, etc.), and provide a description of the supplemental content.
+All descriptive text for audio or video files should be included in the call-out as it will not appear elsewhere in the article.

 SDC File Requirements

 All acceptable file types are permissible up to 10 MBs.
 For audio or video files and any files greater than 10 MBs, authors should first query the journal office for approval.
 For a list of all available file types and detailed instructions, please visit

 "Uniform Requirements" and

 Academic Medicine will consider manuscripts prepared according to:

 Academic Medicine 's specific requirements as outlined in these instructions, or

 (http://www.icmje.org).
 The Uniform Requirements is a set of consensus guidelines agreed to by approximately 500 English-language biomedical journals.
 Participating journals will consider all manuscripts that conform to the Uniform Requirements even though each journal has different specific requirements for format—in other words, the journal will not refuse to consider a manuscript merely because it does not conform to that journal's specific requirements (e.g., for references, table format, or organization) if the manuscript is prepared according to the Uniform Requirements.

 invites a revision of or accepts a manuscript prepared according to the Uniform Requirements, the author must then revise the manuscript to meet

 Submitting a Manuscript

 - First-time users: Please click the Register button on the Editorial Manager log-in page and enter the requested information.
 On successful registration, you will be sent an e-mail indicating your user name and password.
-Print a copy of this information for future reference.

 - Your Editorial Manager account user name and password are independent of the user name and password with which you access full-text articles on the journal's Web site.